paxton44/react-dashboard/README.md

 - Streamlined access to the business calendar
 - Comprehensive FAQ section for the company
 - Insightful and visually appealing bar, line, pie, and geographic charts derived from personalized business data.
+- Light and Dark mode feature for all screen preferences.

 Experience the seamless way to manage your company and stay on top of crucial information with this intuitive and user-friendly app.
 ## Table of Contents